-Several reports have demonstrated that the diagnostic rate of TRUS biopsies correlated with tumor location within various anatomical zones, and showed false negative rates to correlate with prostate zones [18-20].
-More accurate sampling of prostate zones achieved with MR-SBs may therefore suggest that a higher cancer detection rate will follow.
-In opposition to this proposed added benefit of MRGSBs over TRUS-SBs, our results did not support any general advantage for an MR-SB diagnosis of cancer, either overall or for per-zone subgroups.
-Rather, these data indicate that TRUS is not different from MR in identifying prostatic anatomical zones and in aiming a biopsy needle towards them, and they do not support either the superiority or the inferiority of MRGSBs over TRUS-SBs.
-Detecting significant cancer in accordance with the reported literature, for both groups, further support lack of such difference [6, 21].
+correlate with prostate zones.
+18-20 More accurate sampling of prostate zones achieved with MR-SBs may therefore suggest that a higher cancer detection rate will follow.
+In opposition to this proposed added benefit of MRG-SBs over TRUS-SBs, our results did not support any general advantage for an MR-SB diagnosis of cancer, either overall or for per-zone subgroups.
+Rather, these data indicate that TRUS is not different from MR in identifying prostatic anatomical zones and in aiming a biopsy needle towards them, and they do not support either the superiority or inferiority of MRG-SBs over TRUS-SBs.
+Detecting significant cancer in accordance with the reported literature, for both groups, further supports lack of such difference.

 This study is limited by its retrospective nature and possible bias resulting from patient selection.
-With the exception of a prior biopsy, however, our analysis showed similarity of all relevant covariates between the groups who were assessed by the two imaging systems.
+Except for a prior biopsy, however, our analysis showed similarity of all relevant covariates between the groups assessed by the two imaging systems.
 Furthermore, our multivariate analysis controlled for alleged variability and did not find any difference between the systems in the capability of detecting clinically significant prostate cancer.